santiago-pinzon/ExCELlence/hw5/code/Resources/README.txt

  "text", or "SVG").
 The command -out specifies the output file; if none is provided, it will default to System.out.
 Lastly the command -speed is used to set the simulation speed of the animation in ms.

+MARCH 29, 2019
+In this new version of ExCeLlence we have added the "Editor View".
+This view, accessible via the view option "edit" allows the user to manipulate the animation while running.
+The user is able to load, save, as well as edit any animation file of their choice.
+The file simply needs to be formatted in the same format as used in previous versions in order to load.
+(Currently only the .txt format is supported for saving the animation) Once the animation is loaded and running, the user has the choice of several playback options.
+He/She can control the speed and direction of the animation, as well as loop, restart, and pause the animation.
+All these functions are easily controllable from the convenient toolbar.
+Also new with this update is the addition of keyframes.
+These represent the state of an object at any point in time and the animation smoothly "tweens" between these keyframes to create the animation.
+Not only can the user manipulate and delete currently existing shapes, they can also add as many as they desire.
+To do so, the user only has to select which type of shape to add, and enter at least two keyframes for the new shape.
+If the user wants to add further keyframes they can do so by selecting the keyframe option from the add menu and the desired shape.
+Additionally, to limit the coupling between the view and the model, there is a controller, which links the two and handles any interaction.